Marking in dogs is defined as when the dog lifts his leg on objects or people and leaves behind a small amount of urine.

 1. First, rule out a health issue for frequent urination such as a bladder infection (often seen in females they strain to pee and very little comes out, may be accompanied with blood in the urine).

 2. Look at the situation from your dog's perspective.
 How might he be feeling?
 What might be stressing him out?
 How can you build his confidence?

 3. Handle the situation as you would a small puppy:

 - Confine your dog when you cannot directly supervise (meaning you are actively watching him).
 Keep him in one room with you.
 Close doors or put up baby gates.
 Block access to areas behind couches etc that you cannot see.

 - Take him out on an hourly basis.

 - Clean up any residue with vinegar and enzymatic cleaner which breaks the urine down into chemicals not recognized by a dog.
-Make sure to clean anything marked by other dogs as well and also clean splashes on the wall.
+Make sure to clean anything marked by other dogs and also clean splashes on walls.
 Depending on how bad the marking has been, you may need to clean drapes or even remove the carpet and replace with smooth flooring.